 Using advanced signal processing and machine learning, AHI continuously monitors and interprets electrocardiogram (ECG) signals to predict if a patient will become unstable several hours before traditional vital signs could indicate a dangerous episode or event is occurring.

-Baird reached out to U-M Tech Transfer in 2017 to find new and innovative ideas to take into the marketplace.
-Upon meeting and collaborating with the MCIRCC team for nine months, she licensed two of MRCC’s predictive analytics, including AHI.
+Baird contacted U-M Tech Transfer in 2017 to find new and innovative ideas to bring to the marketplace.
+After meeting and collaborating with the MCIRCC team for nine months, she licensed two of MRCC’s prMRCC’s analytics, including AHI.

-Kelly Sexton, U-M associate vice president for research – technology transfer and innovation partnerships, says U-M Tech Transfer has a history of helping transform research discoveries and technologies into new products that improve lives and drive economic growth.
+Kelly Sexton, U-M associate vice president for research–technology transfer and innovation partnerships, says U-M Tech Transfer has a history of helping transform research discoveries and technologies into new products that improve lives and drive economic growth.

-“Great things happen when we are successful at connecting transformative technologies with experienced and driven entrepreneurs,” she said.
-“We are excited to see Fifth Eye raise the funding required to bring their early warning system to the bedside where it can improve patient outcomes.”
+“Great things happen when we successfully connect transformative technologies with experienced and driven entrepreneurs,” she said.
+We are” excited to see Fifth Eye raise the funding required to bring their early warning system to the bedside, where it can improve patient outcomes.”

 Disclosure: Kevin Ward, M.D., has an ownership interest in Fifth Eye Inc.